wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 6. Once you have successfully deployed your service, navigate to the component overview page and copy the gRPC service URL.
 You need to provide that URL when setting up the client application later in this guide.

 You have successfully deployed the gRPC server.
-Currently, the gRPC service is only accessible for the components deployed within the same project.
+Currently, the gRPC service is only accessible by the components deployed within the same project.

 ## Step 3: Invoke the gRPC service